 Many of the options on this list provide a replica of something offered by Fitbit or Apple, but this colourful band from Youkex gives you something a little different to the standard, run-of-the-mill options.
 It can be a little tough to clip into place, like many other Fitbit Versa bands, but this can certainly brighten up your wrist if youâre tired of the obvious, one-tone bands.

 It wouldnât be a third-party band list without a Milanese loop option, first popularised (again) by Apple.
-The difference here, of course, is the snipped rate at which you can pick up one of the eight different straps.
+The difference here, of course, is the significantly cheaper price at which you can pick up one of the eight different straps.

 Bayite thin leather band